User Environments¶

 tool and its --uenv

 slurm plugin counterpart.
-If you have images in your local repository that are older than roughly September 5th, please pull them again.
-It will only update the metadata
+If you have images in your local repository that are older than roughly September 5th, please pull them again - it will only update the metadata.

 The uenv